 Body Lotion and Butters

 What goes perfectly with a Bath and Body Works body spray?
 A Bath and Body Works body lotion.
-I cannot tell a lie, I love their scents especially Cucumber Melon and Sweet Pea.
+I cannot tell a lie, I love their scents, especially Cucumber Melon and Sweet Pea.
 I like softer, fruity scents so these two are always at the top of my list.
-Body butters, like Butter Me Down by Grn Goods, also prove to be a great alternative to perfumes as they can be fragrant and a lot thicker than lotions, providing that extra level of moisture.
+Body butter, like Butter Me Down by Grn Goods, also proves to be a great alternative to perfumes as they can be fragrant and a lot thicker than lotions, providing that extra level of moisture.

 Body mist, such as the Vanilla Everything Mist from Urban Hydration, is pretty similar to body spray, but it provides a lighter, less fragrant scent.
 It’s all in the name.
 You have perfumes that provide a burst, body sprays that provide a spritz, and then the mist.
 I really like body mists because they give you just enough without being too extra.
 It’s the perfect alternative to perfume especially if you are looking for something that is subtle yet delightful.

 What do you do if none of the alternatives to perfume specifically speak to you?
 You make your own.
 There is a DIY for everything including fragrances.
 A do-it-yourself project will provide the perfect opportunity to control just how fragrant your perfume is.
 You can choose your own combination of scents and even name it yourself.
 Here is a recipe for lavender lemon body spray that can help you get started.

 Are you a perfume wearer?
 If so, what’s your favorite scent?
 If not, what’s the best alternative you’ve tried?
 Share in the comments!